Nuimo/ada-website-byggemandbob/pages/dist_and_clean.md

 ![Movie box office revenue before and after log transformation](figures/dist_and_clean/log_movie_box_revenue.png)

 However, the value of the US dollar is not the same in 2023 as it was over a hundred years ago.
-The plot below shows the increase of revenue and value of the US dollar through the years Therefore we will have to <mark>tage højde for </mark> inflation.
+The plot below shows the increase of revenue and value of the US dollar through the years Therefore we will have to <mark>tage højde for </mark> inflation[https://www.officialdata.org/us/inflation/1800?amount=1].

 ![Inflation of the US dollar's effect on revenue](figures/dist_and_clean/inflation_plots.png)

+[https://www.officialdata.org/us/inflation/1800?amount=1]: URL "Inflation rate in the US from 1800 to 2023"